Why you want IPv6

 - 6 The major responsibilities of using IPv6

-- 7 Links to pages with tools that may help you on your way
+- 7 Dead links to pages with tools that may have helped you on your way

 - 8 Where And What you can read about IPv6